8bits-jpg/BP2/android_device_SGP_BP2/README.md

 Unified Device Tree for Moto G Turbo (merlin)
 ============================================

-The Motorola Moto G Turbo (codenamed _"merlin"_) is a mid-range smartphone from Motorola Mobility.
+The SGP BP2  (codenamed _"BP2"_) is a mid-range smartphone from SGP Mobility.
 It was released in November 2015.

 Basic   | Spec Sheet
 -------:|:-------------------------